 Factors within the patient’s control include but are not limited to: method, segments, amount, and physical therapy.

 After Consolidation, Will I Be Able to Run as Fast As Before?

 Some patients have reported an improvement in running ability after leg lengthening surgery, but most patients report a decrease in their mile times or running feel.
 Again, no person is the same, and there are several reasons for a change in athletic ability, one being a change in biomechanics.

 If a patient goes outside of the acceptable range or femur to tibia ratios, they may feel their shins are too long to run properly.
 Sure, they can still run, but if it feels odd, then that’s definitely a deterrent.
 Of course, if a patient initially lengthens their femurs and running feels weird due to proportions, they can go back for tibia lengthening if the doctor believe it can help.

 Another being how tight or inhibited they are.
 Patients who don’t take physical therapy seriously will inevitably have a difficult time getting back to 100% or near it.

-Everyone’s journey is different and not one person will heal, or be able to run in the same amount of time.
+Just like working or driving after limb lengthening, everyone’s journey is different and not one person will heal, or be able to run in the same amount of time.
 After a successful height increasing surgery, patients can expect to run again or even enter marathons, but they may not be an Olympian afterward.